zyedidia/knit/README.md

 will automatically re-run all rules that were affected.

-Knit has support for namespaced sub-builds that execute relative to their directory, but avoids the build fragmentation caused by forcing you to spawn build sub-processes.
+Knit has support for namespaced sub-builds that execute relative to their directory, but avoids build fragmentation because Knit's sub-builds don't rely on spawning build sub-processes.
 No more `make -C` to do sub-builds!
 Everything is tracked by the root Knitfile, but you can still make directory-specific rules.

 Knit's rules language is heavily inspired by [Plan9 Mk](https://9p.io/sys/doc/mk.html).
 In some ways, Knit can be considered a modern re-implementation of Mk (with some differences), and a Lua meta-programming system built on top of it.

-Knit is in-progress -- backwards-incompatible changes will be made until a version 1.0 is released.
+Knit is in-progress.
+The API should be mostly stable at this point, but there will not be a backwards-compability guarantee until version 1.0.

 # Features